rickbeeloo/CNN/README.md

 cnn_test.py -f data/ -t data/test.npy -k 1.0
 ```
 ***Further code*** <br>
-The `CNN_adjusted.py` , `Plot.py`, and `evaluation.py` are used to evaluate the performance of the classfier.
+The `CNN_adjusted.py` , `Plot.py`, and `evaluation.py` were used to evaluate the performance of the classfier.
 The `CNN_adjusted.py` can be excluded whenever your `gpu` has enough memory.
 However in our case (2Gb memory) we had to write some code to be able to wipe the `gpu` memory used by tensorflow in a for loop.
 Because tensorflow will only do this after a full process run, we had to simulate each iteration as a proces to be able to terminante it and hence indirectly clear the `gpu` memory before the next iteration would start.<br>

 ##  Evaluation ##